fredteumer/fredteumer.github.io/README.md

 # About
 My personal website with relevant links.
-Put together with GPT 🤖.
+Put together with my robot friend, GPT 🤖.